-For the sake of clarity, I define a Lisbon tourist trap as a business in the tourism industry that is more interested in turning a quick profit than showcasing the best of the city (and the country) or informing you, the tourist, about the local culture.
+Tourist traps are businesses more interested in turning a quick profit than showcasing the best of the city (and the country) or informing you about the local culture.

-The majority of these business owners are masters of spotting a trend among tourists, adjusting their products or services to cater particularly to those consumers (for multiple times the real price of those products and services, of course) and riding the wave until the next fad.
+Most of these business owners are masters of spotting a tourism trend, adjusting their overpriced products or services to cater especially to those consumers, and riding the wave until the next fad.

-I won’t point out names and addresses and you can do whatever you want with this list of handy tips.
-If by the end of this blog post you are a little more knowledgeable on how to spot a Lisbon trap, my work will be done.
-Oh and do share your findings (present or past) with me in the comments below!
+I won’t point out names and addresses, and you can do whatever you want with this list of handy tips.
+If you are a little more knowledgeable on how to spot a Lisbon trap by the end of this blog post, my work will be done.

-Some people travel to eat and some people eat to travel (in a city as hilly as Lisbon it’s perfectly understandable that one must constantly stop for fuel in the form of a sitting-down meal or pasteis de nata).
+Some people travel to eat, and some people eat to travel.
+In a city as hilly as Lisbon, it’s acceptable to stop for fuel in the form of a sitting-down meal or pasteis de nata.

-- A team of employees, that (most of the times) speak a handful of foreign languages in their broken form, standing outside the restaurant and trying to lure you in with promises of special prices “just for you” or “just today” and the best Portuguese cuisine you’ve ever tried in your life.
+- A team of employees standing outside the restaurant and luring you in with promises of special prices “just for you” or “just today” and the best Portuguese cuisine you’ve ever tried in your life.

-- A menu that has more pages than the Bible, listing all the possible “typical” dishes in the country and the Iberian Peninsula because it will usually include dishes that are typically Spanish… (for the millionth time, paella is not, never was, and never will be a Portuguese dish).
-To complement this menu that waiters flip in front of your eyes (“what do you feel like eating?
-We have it!”), there is usually ghastly photos of said dishes, protected by a thick layer of plastic, plastered on the façade of the restaurant.
+- A menu with more pages than the Bible, listing all the possible “typical” dishes in the country and the Iberian Peninsula because it will usually include dishes that are typically Spanish (paella isn’t a Portuguese dish).
+There are usually ghastly stock photos of said dishes plastered on the façade of the restaurant.

-- A solicitous waiter so dedicated to you that he/she will take up every second of your time while you’re waiting for your order to recommend this starter, and that snack, and this side dish.
-They are being so very, very, very nice that you forget to ask if all these recommendations they’re bringing to the table “just for you to taste” will be charged in the end.
+- A devoted waiter so dedicated to you that they’ll take up every second of your time while you’re waiting for your order to recommend this starter, and that snack, and this side dish.
+They are being so very, very, very nice that you forget to ask if they’ll charge all these recommendations they’re bringing to the table “just for you to taste.”

-- A service so fast that you begin to lose track of what you ordered, what is complimentary, what is paid, and what was included on that special menu the waiter outside told you about.
+- A service so fast that you begin to lose track of what you ordered, what is and isn’t complimentary, and what was included on that special menu the waiter outside told you about.

-- A dish that, when served, looks absolutely nothing like the photo in the menu and in a portion that you could swear is a quarter of the size of what you expected.
+- A dish that, when served, looks absolutely nothing like the photo on the menu and a portion that you could swear is a quarter of the size of what you expected.

 Are all restaurants with warm and welcoming employees all tourist traps in Lisbon?
 Of course, not.
-I shared ten of my favorite restaurants on a guest post for LCS Kitchen and I vouch (very strongly) for any of them.
+I shared ten of my favorite restaurants on a guest post for LCS Kitchen, and I can vouch for any of them.

 Plastering specific words on the signboard, doesn't make a place authentic

-The list is long, but petiscos can be anything from tremoços (lupines) and peixinhos da horta (green beans tempura) to rustic bread and cheese (preferably Portuguese).
-It depends on your appetite, on the size of the group of people you’re with, and if you plan to actually have a full meal or not (trust me, you can live off petiscos).
+The list is long, but petiscos can be anything from tremoços (lupines) and peixinhos da horta (green beans tempura) to rustic bread and cheese.
+It depends on your appetite, the size of the group of people you’re with, and whether you plan to actually have a full meal or not (trust me, you can live off petiscos).

-So, if a restaurant advertises “grilled sardines” all-year-long something is definitely… fishy.
-I know it’s a horrible pun, but hey!
+So, if a restaurant advertises grilled sardines all-year-long, something is definitely… fishy.

-Bacalhau (salted codfish) on the other hand is great every day of every month of the year.
+On the other hand, bacalhau (salted cod) is great every day of every month of the year.

 When they try to present you authentic food with a twist